Nissan Almera

 The Nissan Almera is a line of sedans produced by Japanese manufacturer Nissan since 1995.
 The early generations, including the first-generation N15 and second-generation N16, were classified as compact cars (C-segment) and were essentially the European export versions of the Nissan Pulsar.

 Starting with the third-generation N17, the Almera was reclassified as a subcompact sedan (B-segment), built on the Nissan V platform.
 This version has been marketed under five different nameplates in various international markets.

-The Almera nameplate has also been used for several other unrelated models in other export markets, including the South Korean-manufactured Samsung SM3 and for the Nissan Almera Classic in Russia.